SDU-eScience/Documentation/docs/source/index.rst

 Ceph is an open-source, massively scalable, software-defined storage system which provides object, block and file system storage from a single clustered platform.
 Our Ceph storage cluster includes three monitor nodes and two OSD nodes.

-* OSD: an Object Storage Daemon (OSD) stores data, handles data replication, recovery, backfilling, rebalancing, and provides some monitoring information to Ceph Monitors by checking other Ceph OSD Daemons for a heartbeat.

-* Monitor: a Ceph Monitor maintains maps of the cluster state, including the monitor map, the OSD map, the Placement Group (PG) map, and the CRUSH map.

 Ceph installation
 -----------------
-We use ansible to install Ceph through repository channels.
-That means we get Ceph installed through a new repository.
+We used ansible to install Ceph through repository channels.
+That meant we got Ceph installed through a new repository.
 It is managed by the ``ceph_origin`` variable.
 If ``ceph_origin`` is set to ``repository``, you have to choose which repository you want to download Ceph.
 It is controlled by the ``ceph_origin`` variable.
-In our case we use ``community`` option, which fetches packages from `the official community Ceph repositories <http://download.ceph.com>`_.
+In our case we used ``community``option, which fetched packages from `the official community Ceph repositories <http://download.ceph.com>`_.

 Ceph configuration
 ----------------------------
-Before installing ceph, we create our inventory file, playbook and configuration for our Ceph storage cluster.
+Before installing ceph, we created our inventory file, playbook and configuration for our Ceph storage cluster.

 Inventory
 ^^^^^^^^^